 Official Comparison Hub

-Super Productivity is a focused open-source alternative to Todoist, TickTick, Toggl Track, Clockify, and other SaaS trackers.
+Super Productivity is a focused open-source alternative to Todoist, Sunsama, Things 3, TickTick, Notion, Toggl Track, Clockify, Reclaim.ai, Obsidian Tasks, and Pomofocus.
 This page shows exactly how features, pricing, privacy, and workflows differ so you can pick the tool that protects your focus.

 Snapshot